devdumpling/easy/README.md

-# Easy: A rendition of an enhanced version of Medium's Your Stories page
+# Easy: An enhanced version of Medium's Your Stories page

 Medium.com has a clean, minimal UI.
 Most of it functions well and is easy to use.
 However, for whatever reason the "Your Stories" page is a huge pain in the rear.
 It shows all of a user's drafts and published posts, but with zero filtering or sorting options.
 This becomes a problem as you build a repetoire of stories, especially because Medium includes comments as stories.